Land of the Pharaohs, the Great Pyramid of Giza and some of the most impressive ancient temples, everyone has dreamed at

 Day 8 – Cairo City Tour, visiting the Egyptian Museum, the Citadel of Saladin with the Mosque of Mohamed Ali.
 In the afternoon, visit to the Hanging Church and Kahn el-Khalili bazaar.
 In the evening, optional sound and light show at the Pyramids of Giza.

 Arrival in Cairo

 I landed in a very deserted Cairo airport at around 2 am.
-A Talk Travel Talk representative would pick me up at the airport to bring me to my hotel, so I headed straight to get my visa and to my surprise, he was waiting for me before immigration.
+A Travel Talk Tours representative would pick me up at the airport to bring me to my hotel, so I headed straight to get my visa and to my surprise, he was waiting for me before immigration.

 After welcoming me to Egypt, he took my documents and the money for the visa ($25) to get everything sorted for me while I waited at the very short immigration line.
 Most nationalities can obtain a visa on arrival, so all you need to do is go to the visa counter before joining the immigration line and pay for it there.

 Just before it was my turn for the passport check, the representative came with my tourist visa ready and we went to hand my documents to the immigration officials.
 The entire process was extremely quick and easy, which was appreciated after a long flight!